kaidong-chr/HW10_Team_Profile_Generator/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue)<br />

   ### Description
-  A node.js app that generates a team profile focusing the use of object oriented programing and test driven development.
+  A node CLI app that generates a team profile focusing use of object oriented programing and test driven development.

   ### Table of Contents
   - [Description](#description)